 - WooCommerce is over 29% of the top million websites that currently use eCommerce technologies.

 WooCommerce Excelling In eCommerce Industry Made Dreams of Millions A Reality!

 Let's face it, today the market share and popularity of the eCommerce business is skyrocketing with each passing year.
 And being the most prominent eCommerce solution for WordPress, WooCommerce as a plugin is excelling in the eCommerce industry and is accountable for powering over 42% of eCommerce websites on the web.

 The number is only growing as we speak.
 This means it has made dreams of owning an eCommerce business a reality for millions of people around the world.

-Not just utilizing WooCommerce as a single seller online selling platform but also as a base of multi-vendor selling platforms, WooCommerce along with multi-vendor marketplace plugin like Dokan has provided millions of people the opportunity to excel with their online eCommerce business.
+Not just utilizing WooCommerce as a single seller online selling platform but also as a base of multi-vendor selling platforms, WooCommerce along with multi-vendor marketplace plugins like Dokan has provided millions of people the opportunity to excel with their online eCommerce business.

-Now anyone, who wants to turn their single seller WooCommerce site into a full-fledged eBay/amazon like a marketplace, can do it without any hassle with the most popular and powerful Dokan Multi-vendor Marketplace plugin for WooCommerce.
+Now anyone, who wants to turn their single seller WooCommerce site into a full-fledged eBay/amazon like marketplace, can do it without any hassle with the most popular and powerful Dokan Multi-vendor Marketplace plugin for WooCommerce.

 WooCommerce's Multi-vendor Platform in the eCommerce industry